What motivated you to pursue your MS?

 My interest in pursuing a graduate degree started while completing my senior year laboratory research course near the end of my undergraduate career at UW.
 Prior to entering that level and type of research environment, I had little idea what it was all about and a secondary degree wasn’t even a consideration.
-Having that opportunity and that exposure to real scientific research opened up an entirely new world to me that revealed an attractive new depth to science.

 By the time I graduated I knew that I wanted to be a researcher and do science in either academia or the chemical industry, but I didn’t feel quite prepared.
 You could say I was a late bloomer in this regard, only just discovering what I wanted to do as I received my BS degree.
 Continuing my education, growing as a scientist, and gaining additional research experience became my goals at that time.
 So, earning a MS degree in chemistry was the obvious next step for me, and DePaul was a perfect fit.